AVpres/homebrew-formulae/README.md

 - the **Spoiled\_Apples** package emulates 6502, 680x0 and PowerPC−based Apple computers and clones

 ## Deleted Formulae

+- **ffcommand-engine** – Instals the FFCommand\_Engine app by Colorlab<br>
+Attention: Use the `--HEAD` flag to install the not officially released version 0.6 rather than the current version 0.51 for macOS (and 0.5 for Windows).
+Unfortunately, this software is no longer maintained upstream.

 We have decided to abandon the development of these two formulae and plan to release one last version, which possibility will be 2025-05-02 for _openLTFS_ and 2025-03-28 for _openLTO_: